 Look at me.
 Listen to me.
 This is who I am.

-An ongoing project of Verity La and a collaboration with Callie Doyle-Scott, a recent graduate from the Royal Melbourne Institute of Technology, Out of Limbo is a web-based series that is collecting the ‘coming out’ stories of Gay, Lesbian, Transgender, Intersex and Bisexual individuals, as well as the ‘secret stories’ of those people who haven’t yet come out but want to do so.
+Out of Limbo publishes the ‘coming out’ stories of Gay, Lesbian, Transgender, Intersex and Bisexual (GLTIB) individuals, as well as the ‘secret stories’ of those people who haven’t yet come out but want to do so.

 What we’re looking for:

-- We want well-written stories; the better the quality of your writing, the higher the chance that your story will be selected.
+- We want well-crafted stories; the better the quality of your writing, the higher the chance that your story will be selected.

 - If you wish, you can submit your story anonymously or under an alias.

-Send submissions to email@example.com.
-We accept submissions during the months of February, May, August & November.
+We accept submissions during the months of February and August.

 Callie Doyle-Scott was born in Tasmania in 1990, but has since travelled around Australia: she currently resides in Canberra.
 A graduate of RMIT University’s Creative Writing program in 2013, she never quite lost the study bug: her speciality is culinary history, specifically that of Victorian England and Japan throughout the ages.
 Callie started writing stories when she was ten (her first being about a cave that could turn people into animals) and was first published in Dickson College’s CLIO History Journal with two articles on Renaissance heroines Caterina Sforza and Lucrezia Borgia.